 The European Outdoor Group is extremely pleased to be collaborating with myclimate.
 We will be off-setting 150 tonnes of CO2 emissions which will go towards the carbon footprint generated by delegates' air travel to the Summit.

-The value of 150 tonnes is calculated at €3,575 and will go to one of these three projects, the winner will be voted for by the delegates and announced at the Summit.
+The value of 150 tonnes is calculated at €3,575 and will be evenly distributed between these three projects:

 About myclimate - The Climate Protection Partnership